-The iDRAC Web server is reset when:
+The iDRAC web server resets when:

 - The network configuration or network security properties are changed using the iDRAC web user interface.

-- The iDRAC.Webserver.HttpsPort property is changed, including when a racadm set -f <config file> changes it.
+- Any of the following attributes in the iDRAC.Webserver group is changed:

+- BlockHTTPPort

+- CustomCipherString

+- HostHeaderCheck

+- Http2Enable

+- HttpPort

+- HttpsPort

+- HttpsRedirection

+- SSLEncryptionBitLength

+- TLSProtocol

 - The racresetcfg command is used.

 - iDRAC is reset.

 - A new SSL server certificate is uploaded.